gabledata/recap-website/docs/python.md

     struct = client.get_schema("testdb", "public", "users")
 ```

-See the [integrations](/docs/integrations) page for each systme's URL format.
+See the [integrations](/docs/integrations) page for each system's URL format.

 ## Converters